 Bronze, an even stronger metal than copper, suggests an increased fortitude in your relationship.
-Toast to strength with Xochi Solis’ ‘bronze of your body’ or Rebeca Raney’s bronze sculpture, ‘Backwards Benny’.
+Toast to strength with Xochi Solis' bronze of your body.

 A testament to the transformative power of your love.
-‘She blushed from the heat of it’, a hand built sculpture by Angel Oloshove.
+Arrow of Light, a ceramic sculpture by Angel Oloshove.

 A metal that is as strong as your vows.
-For the 11th year, give the gift that is the strongest metal on earth in the form of a wire sculpture by Fitzhugh Karol.
+For the 11th year, give the gift that is the strongest metal on earth in the form of a steel sculpture by Dan Covert.